 Consider combo deals

 You may also be able to save money by taking out a combo deal.
 Some insurers offer bundles that may include car insurance, home insurance and life insurance all for a cheaper rate than were you to take them out individually.
-There are also group insurance schemes to consider that cover multiple people – this might include vehicle insurance on multiple driver or life insurance for the whole family.
+There are also group insurance schemes to consider that cover multiple people – this might include vehicle insurance on multiple drivers or life insurance for the whole family.
+Another scenario is insuring a vehicle for both family and business use.
+You could find one with a search for cheap van insurance private use.

 Raise your deductible